new CategoryAxisOptions()

 Example

-null {null}, by default, the category-axis is visible (if null the visible property has no effect)
+null {null}, by default, the category-axis is visible (if null the visible field has no effect)

 false {boolean}, hides the category-axis